rafael-santiago/macgonuts/doc/MANUAL.md

 > --alice-addr=192.30.70.11 --bob-addr=192.30.70.12 --file=log-them-tender-log-them-switch.log
 ```

-Now everything that would be dumped to screen was dumped to the indicated file path (if the file already existed
+Now everything that would be dumped to screen was dumped to the indicated file path (if the file has already existed
-it will be appended to it).
+it would be appended to it).

-Anyway, Eve want's to inspect more deeply the packet contents with other tools of her choice.
+Anyway, Eve wants to inspect more deeply the packet contents with other tools of her choice.
 So Eve decided
-to log all traffic by using ``pcap`` format, a format well understood through so many traffic analyzing tools:
+to log all traffic by using ``pcap`` format, a format well understood among so many traffic analyzing tools:

 ```
 eve-the-sysadmin-with-lasers@Tender:~# macgonuts eavesdrop --lo-iface=eth1 \